nessan/cmake/README.md

 ## Installation

-The modules are stand-alone, so you can copy any file of interest directly into your project and use it like any other `CMake` module.
+The modules are stand-alone, so you can copy any of interest directly into your project and use it like any other `CMake` module (the `doxytest` module needs to be paired with the `doxytest.py` script in the same directory).
 By convention, one puts modules like these in a top-level subdirectory called `cmake`.

 ## Usage